brandeth/web-shop/README.md

    php artisan db:seed
    ```

-   - Populates the database with sample data based on the defined factories and relationships.
+   - Executes the `DatabaseSeeder` class to populate the database with sample data based on the defined factories.

----

-### **Troubleshooting Tips:**

-- If you encounter issues with `npm install`, ensure you have Node.js installed by running `node -v`.
-- Check `.env` for correct database configuration before migrating.
-- If a migration fails, check the migration files for errors or missing relationships.
-- Use `php artisan tinker` to test relationships and data generation from factories.

----